rmrt1n/advent-of-code/writeups/day04.md

 M S
 ```

 Just like in part one, the `MAS` string can be in reversed order too.
 Here, we can actually reuse part one's solution with slight tweaks.
-Now, we only have to check the diagonal windows and both of them must contain `MAS`.
+Now, we only have to check the diagonal windows and check that if both of them contain `MAS`.

 ```zig
 fn part2(self: Self) u64 {